SFTtech/kevin/doc/setup.md

 `kevin` is designed in a way that arbitrary code can be executed in the container and will not harm your host system, apart from the usual virtual machine/container exit exploits that we can't prevent.

+Our code is of course 100% bugfree, we even have created a program to verify that kevin can never hang up.
+Hrr hrr...

 Project config